dottipr/PAGEpy/README.md

-# PACE - Predictive Analysis of Cell Expression
+# PAGEpy - Predictive Analysis of Gene Expression in Python

 ## Overview
-PACE (Predictive Analysis of Cell Expression) is compatible with both single-cell and bulk RNA sequencing datasets.
+PAGEpy (Predictive Analysis of Gene Expression in Python) is compatible with both single-cell and bulk RNA sequencing datasets.
 It requires four input files placed in a single-cell folder:

 1. A counts matrix, where genes are rows and cells or samples are columns.
 2. A text file containing the list of all gene names.